 A gin fizz is a gin sour with soda water or club soda added.
 It's served on ice in a highball glass with either a cherry or a lemon wedge as garnish.

-A lime rickey is gimlet with club soda or soda water added.
+A gin rickey is gimlet with club soda or soda water added.
 Serve it in a highball glass on ice with a lime slice as garnish.

 Gin and Tonic